astroML/text_errata/README.md

 Page 331: Line 3 in the code snippet is all a comment: "# dimension  dy = 0.1".
 The part "dy = 0.1" must be an instruction instead.

+Page 332: Eq.
+8.29 is missing the C^{−1} term between the two terms in parenthesis.

 Page 336: The caption of the code snippet reads "Ridge regression can be accomplished with the Lasso class in Skikit-learn:" This should be instead "Lasso regression can be accomplished ..."

 Page 339: Typo on line 7, "that" should be replaced by "than" in the sentence "...the bandwidth is more important that the exact shape..."

-Page 357: In Equation 8.77 and 8.78 the term in square brackets should be squared.
+Page 357: In Equation 8.77 and 8.78, the term in square brackets should be squared.

 ## Chapter 9